White Rose Care Centre

 White Rose is a purpose-built home in New Tredegar, which is registered to provide residential care for 32 people who are 55+ years of age in need of personal care services with or without dementia / mental health and in need of personal care services.

-The home is managed by Banyan Care.
+The home is owned by Banyan Care.

-The last full monitoring visit was conducted in April 2022.
+The last full monitoring visit was conducted in March 2023.

 A Monitoring Officer employs a variety of monitoring systems to gather and interpret data as part of monitoring visits, including observations of practice at the home, examination of documentation and conversations with staff, service users and relatives where possible.